mah-elaraby/Alloy_design_toolkit/README.md

 This is a local desktop application.
 It does not collect or transmit any personal data.
 All calculations are performed on the local machine.

-## Accessibility (WCAG)

-The GUI is built with Tkinter, which has limited accessibility features.
-Keyboard navigation is basic.
-This is a research tool and has not been optimized for WCAG compliance.

-## Keyboard Shortcuts

-There are no specific keyboard shortcuts implemented in the application beyond the standard Tkinter shortcuts.

-## Theming

-The application uses the default Tkinter theme and does not currently support custom theming or dark mode.

 ## Error States